PelionIoT/mbl-core/tutorials/hello_pelion_connect/README.md

 The purpose of the hello-pelion-connect sample application is to demonstrate Pelion Connect D-Bus service methods' invocation from the containerized application which runs on the device.
 Demonstrated methods:
 1. RegisterResources - Pelion Connect D-Bus API method which registers LwM2M resources provided by the application in the Device Management Portal.

+# Mbed Linux OS hello-pelion-connect sample application

+<span class="notes">**Note**: Mbed Linux OS (MBL) is currently in limited preview.
+If you would like access to the code repositories, [please request to join the preview](https://os.mbed.com/linux-os/).</span>

+This tutorial creates a user application that runs on MBL devices.
+It is an application written in Python, which demonstrates how an application should call the Pelion Connect D-Bus API methods.

+<span class="notes">**Note:** Your device must already be running an MBL image.
+Please [follow the tutorial](https://os.mbed.com/docs/linux-os/v0.5/getting-started/tutorial-building-an-image.html) if you don't have an MBL image yet.</span>

 # Prerequisites

  * Host PC OS should be Ubuntu 16.04.